 - a.
 From October 2014 through May 2015, the Company issued shares of common stock in private placements to an investor.
 In October 2014, the Company issued 200,000 shares of common stock to an investor for aggregate cash consideration of \$528.
 In February 2015, the Company issued an additional 200,000 shares of common stock to an investor for aggregate cash consideration of \$586.
 In May 2015, the Company issued an additional 300,000 shares of common stock to an investor, for which the consideration in the amount of \$790 was received from the investor in September 2015. - b.
-In February 2015, the Company's subsidiary entered into an agreement with a contractor for the construction of its new laboratories facility for a consideration of approximately NIS 3.3 million (approximately \$841).
-Under the terms of the agreement, the Company's subsidiary will pay part of the NIS 3.3 million consideration using 100,004 restricted shares of common stock of the Company, linked to performance milestones with respect to the new laboratories construction and which serve as a guarantee.
+In February 2015, the Subsidiary entered into an agreement with a contractor for the construction of its new laboratories facility for a consideration of approximately NIS 3.3 million (approximately \$841).
+Under the terms of the agreement, the Subsidiary will pay part of the NIS 3.3 million consideration using 100,004 restricted shares of common stock of the Company, linked to performance milestones with respect to the new laboratories construction and which serve as a guarantee.
 These restricted shares shall be released to the contractor only upon the successful completion of the construction.
 The restricted shares were issued in December 2014.

-In May 2015, the Company's subsidiary entered into an addendum to the agreement with the contractor for the design and construction of additional office space renovations in the Company's subsidiary's leased facility for additional consideration of approximately NIS 4 million (approximately \$1,032) which is comprised of NIS 3 million (approximately \$774) in cash and 90,000 restricted shares which will be issued to the contractor only upon the successful completion of the construction by the contractor.
+In May 2015, the Subsidiary entered into an addendum to the agreement with the contractor for the design and construction of additional office space renovations in the Subsidiary leased facility for additional consideration of approximately NIS 4 million (approximately \$1,032) which is comprised of NIS 3 million (approximately \$774) in cash and 90,000 restricted shares which were issued to the contractor in February 2016.

-The Company accounts for the abovementioned stock-based payment awards to the contractor in accordance with ASC 505-50, "Equity based payments to non-employees".
-As performance by the contractor is not complete if the awards are forfeitable (or not issued) in the event performance not completed, the Company measures the fair value of the awards at each reporting period through the performance completion date (until completion of the construction work).
+The Company accounted for the abovementioned stock-based payment awards to the contractor in accordance with ASC 505-50, "Equity based payments to non-employees".
+As performance by the contractor is not complete if the awards are forfeitable (or not issued) in the event performance not completed, the Company measured the fair value of the awards at each reporting period through the performance completion date (until completion of the construction work).